-- 1 From a Radar screen or the Radar overlay, select Menu > Other Vessels > Display Setup. - 2 Select an option: - To indicate the distance from your location within which AIS vessels appear, select Display Range, and select a distance. - To show details about AIS-activated vessels, select Details > Show. - To set the projected heading time for AIS-activated vessels, select Proj.
-Heading, and enter the time. - To show the tracks of AIS vessels, select Trails, and select the length of the track that appears.
+- 1 From a Radar screen or the Radar overlay, select MENU > Radar Menu > Other Vessels > Display Setup. - 2 Select an option: - To indicate the distance from your location within which AIS vessels appear, select Display Range, and select a distance - To show details about AIS-activated vessels, select MARPA > Show. - To set the projected heading time for AIS-activated vessels, select Proj.
+Heading, and enter the time.